-This year, it launched a range of seven trouble-shooting daily supplements: Choose from Joints, Skin Hydrator, Mood, Metabolism, Immunity, Sleep +, and Vitamin D.
+Choose from a range of trouble-shooting daily supplements, including Joints, Skin Hydrator, Mood, Metabolism, and Vitamin D.

 With totally transparent and concise ingredient lists that don’t contain any unnecessary fillers, as well as clinical studies to back up the science, these supplements are designed to be the simple solution to many of our everyday wellness woes.